top of page

 OUTREACH

-The show is accompanied by optional workshops which teach the creative wellbeing skills that Susan learned in her recovery through a ‘Creative wellbeing Toolkit.’
+The show is accompanied by optional Less Alone, More Alive! workshops which teach the creative wellbeing skills that Suzy used to aid her wellbeing and creative process, through a ‘Creative Wellbeing Toolkit.’

-The workshops have been delivered to over 100 people across the South East of England, including groups with neurodivergent groups & mental health problems, and with vulnerable groups including unaccompanied asylum seekers, and people experiencing bereavement.
+The workshops have been delivered to over 100 people, including groups with neurodivergencies & mental health challenges, and with vulnerable groups including unaccompanied asylum seekers, and people experiencing bereavement.

 They are formulated to cultivate moments of care, joy and connection, infused with Northern Irish values around the role of food & storytelling in creating communal joy.